tunai/hybrid-boat-detection/README.md

 #### BibTeX

 >    @inProceedings{TPMarques_WACV_2021,
->      title={Robust Detection of Marine Vessels from Visual Time Series},
+>      title={Size-invariant Detection of Marine Vessels from Visual Time Series},
 >      author={Porto Marques, Tunai and Branzan Albu, Alexandra and O'Hara, Patrick and Serra, Norma and Morrow, Ben and McWhinnie, Lauren and Canessa, Rosaline},
 >      booktitle={Proceedings of the IEEE Winter Conference on Applications of Computer Vision},
 >      year={2021}}